J-E-Y/JJ_TIL/content/tutorial/HTML.md

 <!--

 * Description
+(자식태그)

->The HTML <ol> tag defines an ordered list in the HTML document.
+The HTML <ol> tag defines an ordered list in the HTML document.
 This tag is also commonly referred to as the <ol> element.

 * Syntax